rfshelley/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

     }

 .. note::
-    The contents of each Event instance will vary depending on the exact event.
+    The contents of each Event instance will vary depending on the exact Event.
 If you refer to the Event reference documentation, you will see different value methods, like "floatValue" or "dateValue".
-These may or may not be populated depending on the specific event, and may even throw exceptions if not applicable.
+These may or may not be populated depending on the specific Event, and may even throw exceptions if not applicable.

 See also
 --------